Chart Color Schemes

 Page shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Page is notably higher than national averages.
-As of 2021, 45.6% of residents aged 15 and above hold university qualifications, compared to the Australian average of 30.4%.
-Bachelor degrees are the most common at 25.9%, followed by postgraduate qualifications (14.6%) and graduate diplomas (5.1%).
-Vocational credentials are also prevalent, with 25.7% of residents holding such qualifications – advanced diplomas account for 10.1%, while certificates make up 15.6%.
+Educational attainment in Page exceeds broader national benchmarks.
+As of the latest data available, 45.6% of residents aged 15 years and over hold university qualifications, compared to Australia's average of 30.4%.
+This educational advantage is reflected in the prevalence of bachelor degrees (25.9%), postgraduate qualifications (14.6%), and graduate diplomas (5.1%).
+Vocational credentials are also prominent, with 25.7% of residents aged 15 years and over holding such qualifications, including advanced diplomas (10.1%) and certificates (15.6%).

 Frequently Asked Questions - Education